 Types of Skin Cancer on Ear

-There are three types of skin cancer on ears: basal cell carcinoma, squamous cell carcinoma, and melanoma.
+There are three types of skin cancer on ears: basal cell skin cancer, squamous cell skin cancer, and melanoma.
 Of the three, melanoma is the most serious ear skin cancer, as it is more likely to spread to other surrounding tissues.
-Basal cell carcinoma and squamous cell carcinoma are considered non-melanoma skin cancers and are highly treatable when caught early.
+Basal cell and squamous cell skin cancers are common skin cancers and are highly treatable when caught early.
+Skin cancer on the ear typically develops on the outer ear, within the ear canal, or on the skin surrounding the ear.

 Body parts that are not commonly covered by clothing typically absorb more sunlight and ultraviolet (UV) rays, making them more susceptible to skin cancer.
 UV rays can be very damaging to skin cells, forcing them to regenerate at an accelerated rate.
 The face, head, neck, and ears are very common areas for skin cancer to develop due to their repeated sun exposure.